-On a daily basis, antioxidants play an important role in reducing cell death, which over the long term helps us live longer, reduces the signs of ageing and fights off diseases such as cancer.
+On a daily basis, antioxidants play an important role in reducing cell death, which over the long term helps us live longer, reducing the signs of ageing and fighting off diseases such as cancer.

-For a bodybuilder, or anyone who's training, antioxidants play a crucial role in cell repair, reducing muscle damage and aiding in general growth after the workout.
-However, a word of caution – antioxidants are a double-edged sword in muscle growth and consuming too many may inhibit anabolism
+For a bodybuilder, or anyone undergoing training, antioxidants play a crucial role in cell repair, reducing muscle damage and aiding in general growth after the workout.
+However, a word of caution – antioxidants are a double-edged sword in muscle growth and consuming too many may inhibit anabolism.

 2. Consume Garlic on a Regular Basis

 Other ‘superfoods’ such as garlic provide a tonne of beneficial effects for both your physique and health.
-Garlic has been used to fight off illnesses and disease for centuries.
+Garlic has been used to fight off illness for centuries.

-The bioactive compound in garlic – Allicin – has anti-bacterial properties which can potentially prevent illnesses, and there is some evidence it promotes cell death in some cancers.
+The bioactive compound in garlic – allicin – has anti-bacterial properties which can potentially prevent illnesses, and there is some evidence it promotes cell death in some cancers.
 While this doesn’t directly modulate the immune system, allicin is also known for the anti-inflammatory properties which do affect the immune system.

-Recent research has also suggested that allicin reacts with sulphur-based compounds that fight disease and boosts your white blood cell count – a key defence system.
+Recent research has also suggested that allicin reacts with sulphur-based compounds that fight disease and boost your white blood cell count – a key defence system.